flightaware/casstcl/README.md

  If the **-callback** argument is specified then the next argument is a callback routine that will be invoked when the Cassandra request has completed or errored or whatnot.
 The callback routine will be invoked with a single argument, which is the name of the future object created (such as *::future17*) when the request was made.

  If **-head** is specified then when the callback even occurs it is queued at the head of the notifier queue rather than at the tail, causing the event to be processed ahead of other events already in the queue.
 This can be useful when you are getting a lot of events to make sure that your important cassandra completion events get priority above, say, the events that are causing your casstcl batches to get added to.

+ **-error_only** instructs casstcl to only call the callback function on error.
+If error-only is specified and the callback from the cassandra cpp-driver indicates the asynchronous request was successful, the future object is deleted and the callback is not taken.
+Assuming most requests are succeeding this greatly reduces invocations of the Tcl interpreter, and can bring a major performance increase.

  If **-batch** is specified the argument is a batch object and that is used as the source of the statement(s).